User Deletion and Suppression

 To create a suppression regulation and add a userId to this list, click Suppress New User, and enter the userId in the field that appears.
 Then click Request Suppression.

 Segment creates a SUPPRESS regulation, and adds the userId to your suppression list, mostly processed within 24 hours.
-In some cases, the suppression request can take up to 30 days to process.
+In some cases, the suppression request can take up to 30 days to process, depending on the number of requests that are in the queue for your workspace.
+Once you’ve created the request, Segment blocks data about these users across all sources.

 Remove a user from the suppression list